joelparkerhenderson/hiring-tips-for-expanding-teams/examples/devops/maturity-model/index.md

 # DevOps Maturity Model

-DevOps Maturity Model that can serve as a helpful starting point for hiring and for creating your own.
+This is a DevOps Maturity Model example.
+It can serve as a helpful starting point for creating your own.

 ## Level 1: Initiate